shupershuff/PalworldServerTools/README.md

 # FAQ #
 - Nothing Yet!

-- Not seeing something here?
-Go to [GitHub issues](https://github.com/shupershuff/PalworldServerTools/issues) and log a request, issue or question.
+Not seeing something here?
+Go to [GitHub issues](https://github.com/shupershuff/PalworldServerTools/issues) and log a request or issue.<br>
+Alternatively if you just want to have a yarn, head over to [GitHub Discussions](https://github.com/shupershuff/PalworldServerTools/discussions).<br>

 # Planned Changes, Features & Fixes #
-- Automate Local Backups (hourlies for 1 day, dailies, weekly) for both level data and characters.
 - Automated Server update checks
-- Playerlog file
-- Improved shutdown notifications
 - Add a means of checking whether there's a script update available from GitHub.
 - Front End CLI or better yet a proper GUI (would love help if you're any good with this sort of thing).
 - Fix stuff that doesn't work :)